alertlogic/al-agent-container/docker/README.md

 2. Click "Details."
 3. Copy your unique registration key.

-## Deploy the Agent Container Using Standard Docker "Run" Command
+## Deploy the Agent Container Using the Standard Docker "Run" Command
 Use the following procedure to deploy the Agent Container to a single Docker host.

 1. Copy the command below, and then paste it into the Docker command line.